d3adzo/femtocell/README.md

   --ping [PING]         Ethernet interface to listen on for ping callbacks.
 Only relevant to <cmd>/<group> mode.
   --pwnboard [PWNBOARD]
                         Link for pwnboard callback support.
+  --send                Send the shell to listener IP.
+Do not start listener on this machine.
   --debug               Debug mode.
 Disables initial packet encryption.
 For testing only.
 ```
 ### Interacting with Implants